From Zonal to Nodal Capacity Expansion Planning: Spatial Aggregation Impacts on a Realistic Test-Case: Power System Network Reduction

 \section{Power System Network Reduction}

 While much of the CEP literature considers zonal rather than nodal models, the literature is relatively limited on how zonal CEP models can be mapped back to underlying nodal models.
-The closest work is \cite{lumbreras_largescale_2017}, in which the authors present a strategy for constructing zonal models for transmission expansion planning (TEP) and mapping results back to the nodal model.
+For example, the commonly used CEP model ReEDS uses 134 regions to represent the entire CONUS area, modeling power transfers across roughly 300 interzonal interfaces and using heuristics to estimate intraregional transmission upgrade costs \cite{reeds}.
+While ReEDS outputs can be used as inputs to a \textit{zonal} PCM, there is limited information about how these zonal outputs can be translated to the underlying nodal power network.
+The closest work that addresses the zonal mapping issue is \cite{lumbreras_largescale_2017}, in which the authors present a strategy for constructing zonal models for transmission expansion planning (TEP) and mapping results back to the nodal model.
 However, the largest network they consider has 1,025 buses, and they do not directly solve the full TEP problem on this scale, so there is no validation of their network reduction technique.